pointless-lang/pointless/site/pages/language/best-practices/index.md

 ## Use Match

-Use `match` instead of `if` when matching an expression to three or more possible values.
+Use `match` instead of `if` when matching an expression with three or more possible values.

 ```ptls --no-eval --class yes